 It's hard to beat Anderson University Indiana if you want to pursue Computer Science as a major.
 Graduates from the Computer Science program at Anderson University Indiana earn 12.5% above the standard graduate in this field.
 The setting in an important city is great for scholars seeking ample opportunities for networking, adventure, and exploration.

+About 49.4% of students complete their degree in four years at Manchester University, which is better than the U.S. average of 37.0%.
 The affordable yearly price of $22,973 for Manchester University is a big plus for students who consider debt as a major concern.
-This school is a good bang for the buck for students in Indiana.
 Want to learn a little more about Manchester University's campus?
 Have a virtual tour.

 It's difficult to beat Valparaiso University if you want to study Computer Science.
-Graduates from the Computer Science major at Valparaiso University get 2.7% more than the standard college graduate in this field.
+Students who graduate from this program report average early career wages of compsci and mid-career wages of $97,708.
 The destination of Valparaiso, Indiana, is satisfactory for individuals who desire a less busy, suburban area.

 Any student who is interested in Computer Science has to check out University of Indianapolis.
 The setting in an important city is tremendous for young people trying to find adequate opportunities for social networking, adventure, and life.